-The Pacific Oaks College Master of Social Work Program (MSW) will draw on its unique context as an institution grounded in its social justice heritage with access to urban, rural, and international practice opportunities, with a purpose to prepare social work generalists who are capable of culturally appropriate practice across diverse populations.
-The purpose of such preparation to educate and train social work generalist professionals who will promote social justice and who can ethically integrate the holistic competencies and dimensions as established by Council on Social Work Education (CSWE) in an Advanced Generalist level of practice.
-This foundation will foster the growth of practice wisdom and scientific inquiry with an overarching purpose of enhancing the quality of life in their diverse communities, as culturally intelligent agents of change.
-The MSW program will seek to promote well-being, empower and invigorate communities and support a sense of community and family centric models of service and learning.
-As a strength-based program, it aims to enhance protective factors and prevent the development of problems in communities, groups and families.
-Grounded in social justice and equity frameworks, individuals will learn how to advocate for change in traditionally underserved communities.
-This will be a 60-credit degree program.
+The Pacific Oaks College Master of Social Work Program (MSW) draws upon its unique context as an institution grounded in its social justice heritage with access to urban, rural, and international practice opportunities, with a purpose to prepare advanced generalist social work practitioners who are capable of culturally appropriate practice across diverse populations.
+The purpose of such preparation is to educate and train MSW students who promote social justice and who can ethically integrate the holistic competencies and dimensions as established by Council on Social Work Education (CSWE) within an Advanced Generalist level of practice.
+This foundation will foster the growth of practice wisdom and scientific inquiry with an overarching purpose of enhancing the quality of life in diverse communities as culturally intelligent agents of change.

-Consistent with the field of social work and with our other master's degree programs, the field education program will be an integral part of this social work degree, as field placements within the professional curriculum provide students multiple opportunities to develop and apply professional skills which can lead to mastery of professional competencies.
+The MSW program is designed to develop social workers who invigorate communities by utilizing community engagement and client centered models of service and learning.
+As a strengths-based program, the MSW program aims to enhance protective factors that support recovery and resiliency in individuals, families, groups, communities and organizations.
+Grounded in social justice and equity frameworks, the MSW program recognizes the importance of supporting the development of effective advocacy skills for those who seek to elicit chance in traditionally underserved communities.
+The Pacific Oaks College MSW program is a 60-credit degree program.
+Consistent with the field of social work and with our other master's degree programs, MSW field education is an integral part of, social work training.
+As the signature pedagogy, field placements within the professional curriculum provide students multiple opportunities to develop and apply knowledge and skills leading to a mastery of social work competencies.
 Students will be required to complete 900 hours of supervised field education experience.
-Along with the field placement hours, the curriculum has 12 credits of Internship courses over the course of four semesters.
+Along with the field placement hours, the curriculum has 12 credits of field courses over the course of four semesters.
 Students will complete a minimum of 350 hours of supervised field education in the foundation year, and 550 hours in their specialist year.

-This program will be housed in Pacific Oaks College's School of Cultural & Family Psychology, alongside our 20+ year old CA Board of Behavioral Sciences accredited Master of Arts in Marriage Family Therapy programs, the Master of Arts in Cultural & Family Studies, and the Bachelor of Arts in Community Psychology program.
+The MSW program is housed in Pacific Oaks College's School of Cultural & Family Psychology, alongside our 20+ year old CA Board of Behavioral Sciences accredited Master of Arts in Marriage Family Therapy programs, the Master of Arts in Cultural & Family Studies, and the Bachelor of Arts in Community Psychology program.
 See CSWE Accreditation Statement below.